rcl-ssl/docs/autorenew/configure.md

 ## Get the AAD Credentials

-Please refer to the following link to get the AAD credentials :
+Please refer to the link  below to get the following AAD credentials :

     - Client Id
     - Client Secret
     - Tenant Id

-to configure the function app :
+To configure the function app :

 - [Get the AAD Application Credentials](../authorization/aad-application#get-the-aad-application-credentials)